projectbanana/projectbanana.github.io/_posts/2013-11-28-git-and-github.md

 to use it for a new project.
 FYI: This homepage has also been built by [Joost], [Guido] and [Manuel] using Github.

+Please find the slides of our presentation here.

 [Git]: http://git-scm.com
 [Github]: https://github.com
 [Joost]: https://github.com/joostvanzwieten